bosconogueiramd/regulamed/_posts/2023-12-09-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Cecília, uma inteligência nada artificial [Clique em mim]"
+title:  "Regullany, nasce uma cearense nada artificial."
 date:   2023-12-09 16:30:53 -0300
 categories: jekyll update
 ---
-Olá, eu sou a Cecília, uma inteligência nada artificial!
+Olá, eu sou a Regulanny, uma inteligência cearense nada artificial!
 Tenha um pouco de calma e paciência comigo, pois ainda sou uma criança.
 Por enquanto, eu já sei contar sessões de quimioterapia, de radioterapia e de hemodiálises.
-Quem sabe quando eu estiver maiorzinha eu possa também aprender e ajudar com mais algumas interações.
+Quem sabe quando eu estiver maiorzinha eu possa também ajudar com interações mais complexas.
 Um grande abraço e boa regulação!!!

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.